 #5 New growth is distorted and can turn yellow and die, and fruit is afflicted with blossom end rot.

 New growth is generally indicative of the overall health of the plant.
 In most cases, this is green and lush, and a hope that the plant is well after all.
 In some cases, you will see that the new growth is turning yellow and coming to an untimely end.

 This is indicative of the fact that the plant is lacking calcium.
 Calcium is not only beneficial for humans but is also important for plants to grow lush.
 If you see that the plant is starting to show signs of calcium deficiency treat it with lime, gypsum, dolomite, and crushed eggshells.

 #6 New leaves of the plant are pale between veins to light green, yellow or white.

 When you see a defect in the new leaves of a plant you need to pay extra attention to the overall health of the plant.
 When the veins of new leaves start to change color it is indicative that the plant lacks iron.
 Iron is a micronutrient that is needed in small quantities, this is generally caused when the PH of the soil is too low or too high.

 To treat this, you can start by spraying the affected plants with an iron chelate solution.
-You could also check the total alkalinity of water.
-You can use seaweed extract; iron chelates and ammonium sulphate.
+You could also check the total alkalinity of the water.
+You can use seaweed extract; iron chelates and ammonium sulfate.
 You can also add compost to lower the pH if you see that it’s too high.

 #7 Bands of yellow on leaves of the plant